 October 18th was All Buffleheads Day 2025!

 Buffleheads are North America's smallest diving sea duck.
 In the summer, they're found throughout the aspen parkland belt of Western Canada and Alaska.
-Amazingly, buffleheads rely entirely on Northern Flickers for their nesting sites, having evolved their small size to fit the woodpecker's tree cavities.
+Amazingly, buffleheads rely entirely on Northern flickers for their nesting sites, having evolved their small size to fit the woodpecker's tree cavities.

 In the winter, many buffleheads migrate to the open lakes, harbours, coastal bays, and tidal creeks of the Salish Sea—with remarkable punctuality.
 Buffleheads have been returning to the Shoal Harbour Migratory Bird Sanctuary in Sidney at the exact same time every year (October 15th — the 297th day of the solar cycle)!